choderalab/ensembler/docs/installation.rst

 ------------------
 .. _install-with-conda:

 `conda <http://www.continuum.io/blog/conda>`_ is a package manager built for scientific Python.
-Unlike ``easy_install`` or ``pip``, it handles binaries and binary dependencies, which are critical for most scientific workflows. ``conda`` is distributed as part of `Continuumm's Anaconda <https://store.continuum.io/>`_ - an awesome free Python distribution for scientific computing.
+Unlike ``easy_install`` or ``pip``, it handles binaries and binary dependencies, which are critical for most scientific workflows. ``conda`` is distributed as part of `Continuum's Anaconda <https://store.continuum.io/>`_ - an awesome free Python distribution for scientific computing.
 The standard installation contains many of Ensembler's dependencies.
 For a more minimal set-up you can install `miniconda <http://conda.pydata.org/miniconda.html>`_, which contains only ``conda`` and Python.

 To install Ensembler with ``conda``, use the following commands ::